 Do not register for a class that you wish to audit.
-As a student, you may audit a course for personal interest, but auditing does not provide course credit.
+As a student, you may audit an eligible course for personal interest, but auditing does not provide course credit.
 To audit a course, you must meet the audit eligibility criteria.
 Audit a course.

-Dually enrolled high school students in grades 10-12 can register online or in-person on or after the published dates for high school students.
-Dually enrolled students are required to file an online application and submit a completed Dual Enrollment Form each term before registering.
+Dually enrolled high school students in grades 10-12 are required to file an online application via CCCApply and submit a completed Dual Enrollment Form.

-Registration dates are assigned based on grade level.
-In person Dually enrolled students must and have a current photo identification at time of registration.
+In person Dually enrolled students must have a current photo identification at time of registration.

 Optional: Mission College Photo ID For High School Students: